offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Pr(SOURCE→B|z) * Pr(B→C) * Pr(C→B|z) * Pr(B→C) * Pr(C→B|y) * Pr(B→C)
    ```

- * the forward graph algorithm explodes out the HMM, but only retains the hidden state of interest at the emission index of interest.
+ * the forward graph algorithm explodes out the HMM, but only feeds forward to the hidden state of interest at the emission index of interest.
 The calculation performed via the forward graph algorithm is the same as the summation performed by the summation algorithm but with common factors extracted and grouped to fit the exploded graph structure.
 For example, to calculate the probability for only those hidden paths that travel through B at index 1 of the [z, z, y] ...

    ```{svgbob}
                             "EXPLODED OUT HMM"                                             "GROUPED FACTORED EXPRESSION"